IsaaColomer/PlatformerGame/README.md

 ## Key Features

- - XML configuration nad XML file loading.
+ - XML configuration and XML file loading.
  - Load and Save state using an XML file.
  - Ortographic tile tmx map loading.
  - Player movement and jumping.